 An Industry in Flux: Five Quick Tips for Slashing Healthcare Costs

-One area that hospitals can tackle is document inefficiency.
-Document inefficiency continues to be an enormous cost driver in the healthcare industry, and the following five tips can help slash those costs and keep healthcare institutions productive:
+Document inefficiency continues to be an enormous cost driver in the healthcare industry.
+The following five tips can help your facility slash those costs and keep your institution productive:

-3. Cut down on the expenses of paper-based files and automate document management with a networked multifunction printer (MFP).
-Digital archives of scanned documents can be routed directly to a destination (e.g. accounts payable, HR, etc.) from the MFP.
+- Cut down on the expenses of paper-based files and automate document management with a networked multifunction printer (MFP).
+Digital archives of scanned documents can be routed directly to a destination (e.g., accounts payable, HR, etc.) from the MFP.

 For information on how you can contribute to HealthLeaders Media online, please read our Editorial Guidelines.